sparkgeo/hazard_spec/core/README.md

 # OS-C Hazard Core Specification

-A hazard is a top-level grouping that captures indicators and models.
+A hazard is a top-level grouping that captures datasets, indicators, and models.
 A Hazard contains an array of links objects to other objects and can include additional metadata to describe the contained objects.

 See [HAZARD.md](https://github.com/os-climate/hazard/blob/main/HAZARD.md#introduction-to-data-sets-for-hazard-models) for a succinct description of Hazard models

 > Introduction to data sets for hazard models